Category: News & Blogs

 Gordon Ranson

-Where are based and what does a typical day look like for you?
+Where are you based and what does a typical day look like for you?

 I live in Ipswich, Suffolk and I’m semi-retired, so my days are usually all about cars and my wife.”